Piranga flava

 Documentation: Videotape: 6 Jan 1999 West Point, Cuming Co (Jorgensen 2001, 2003).

-Taxonomy: There are 15 subspecies recognized (Pyle 1997, Eddleman 2020), usually divided into three groups, each raised to species status by some authors (Gill et al 2022); in this treatment, two new species occur south of the USA, Tooth-billed Tanager (P. lutea) of South America and Red Tanager (P. flava) of Central and northern South America, and one northern, Hepatic Tanager, P. hepatica).
-The latter group consists of five subspecies, two of which occur in the US: hepatica, breeding from northwest and central Arizona and southwest New Mexico south through highlands of Mexico, wintering from southeast Arizona and Sonora south, and dextra, breeding from the mountains east of the Continental Divide in north-central New Mexico through west Texas, and south to central Veracruz, eastern Oaxaca, and Chiapas, wintering south to Guatemala.
-If this treatment is adopted by AOS, the Latin name of the northern birds becomes P. hepatica.
+Taxonomy: Fifteen subspecies are recognized (Eddleman 2020, AviList 2025), usually divided into three groups, one northern consisting of five subspecies, two of which occur in the US: hepatica, breeding from northwest and central Arizona and southwest New Mexico south through highlands of Mexico, wintering from southeast Arizona and Sonora south, and dextra, breeding from the mountains east of the Continental Divide in north-central New Mexico through west Texas, and south to central Veracruz, eastern Oaxaca, and Chiapas, wintering south to Guatemala.

 The subspecies of the Nebraska bird is unknown.
 Since it was a winter record, it apparently groups with the far-flung Oct-Jan records from Saskatchewan, Quebec, and Maine, and is not necessarily derived from the closest breeding population in Colorado (subspecies dextra).
 Such records are likely post-breeding dispersers.